W3rni0/HacktivityCon_CTF_2020/readme.md

 ![](assets//images//waffle_land_1.png)

-We have two options in this webpage, to search using the search bar or to sign in to the website using a username and a password, as we don't have any credentials let's try to fiddle with the search option.
+There seems to be only two functionalities to this webpage, searching using the search bar or signing in using a username and a password, as we don't have any credentials let's try to fiddle with the search option.
 The search option returns only the waffles that has the search parameter in them, trying to insert the character `'` gives us an error message:

 ![](assets//images//waffle_land_2.png)